About the WIRF Ambassador Program

-The Women and Infants Research Foundation (WIRF) Ambassadors Program aims to raise the awareness of the importance of preterm birth research and other critical areas of women’s and infants’ health.
+The Women and Infants Research Foundation (WIRF) Ambassador Program aims to raise awareness and support of the Foundation and its research and programs into priority areas of women’s and infants’ health.

 Why participate in the Ambassador Program?